-1 parents on how to best support their children with revision and catch-up work.
-Mini whiteboards purchased (to support socially distanced assessment in lessons).
-Student Art packs for KS3 students.
 A printing press and inks to support the work of all year groups in the Art department (printmaking allows students to make multiples of drawings more quickly).
 To help students build up a bigger portfolio of work for the time they have missed due to school closure and periods of self-isolation.
 Printmaking is particularly useful for SEND students.
 GCSE Sketch-up CAD Tasks and Tutorials for independent development of design skills in Design technology lessons.
 To support students to be able to work independently and produce a high standard of work on design tasks in D&T, in the context of the current restrictions.
 Appointment of Attendance Officer through to July 2021.
-To ensure support families and students- re- engage/return to school with consistently strong attendance including targeted support, following any periods of school closure and/or self-isolation.
+To ensure support families and students-reengage/return to school with consistently strong attendance including targeted support, following any periods of school closure and/or self-isolation.
 Increased School Counselling support.
 To contribute to the broad range of pastoral support for our students, including support for mental health, anxiety and other safeguarding concerns following the lockdown period.
 Appointment of 3 Senior Lead Teachers, September 2020 to July 2021, to support Remote Learning and high levels of engagement of our disadvantaged students during remote learning.
 To ensure that the quality of remote education continues to be very high, continually developing to ensure a breadth of strategies are implemented to ensure the engagement of all students during any periods of remote learning.
 To ensure that our disadvantaged students are fully engaged in remote learning during any periods of school closure or self-isolation and to ensure these students have access to all of the IT and other resources necessary to ensure they are able to engage and progress successfully.
 Establishment of an Inclusion facility in the different year group zones during social times to support SEND students, including additional resources to support SEND students joining Year 7.
 To ensure our SEND students are well supported on their return to school following any periods of isolation and/or lockdown.
-Identify, purchased and embed a wide variety of subscriptions to support teaching and learning across many subject areas, including: • History Today To ensure a wide breadth of interactive materials are available for students, both in school and at home, to support high levels of engagement and achievement across many subject areas in school.
+Identify, purchase and embed a wide variety of subscriptions to support teaching and learning across many subject areas, including: • History Today • Musical Contexts • Seneca Premium • www.knowitallninja.com • Tutor2U • ActiveTeach for both Spanish and French. • Digital Theatre Plus • Kerboodle • Disney Plus • Pearson Active Online To ensure a wide breadth of interactive materials are available for students, both in school and at home, to support high levels of engagement and achievement across many subject areas in school.